 Whether you’re coining a catchy slogan or writing an in-depth description of a company’s offerings, if you’re doing it as an independent contractor, then you know you’ll be earning a profit for your services, no matter what.

 Finally, last on our list of the most profitable small businesses: virtual assistant services.
-When the pre-Recession economy was at its peak, every entrepreneur, manager, or executive worth their salt had a personal or executive assistant.
+When the pre-Recession economy was at its peak, every entrepreneur, manager, or executive had a personal or executive assistant.
 Years later, many still have the workload and full schedules that make having an assistant useful (if not necessary), but many still can’t or don’t want to pay for a full-time helping hand.

-To fill the gap, virtual assistants have become the quintessential hybrid of the sharing economy and freelance B2B services.
-As a VA, you can choose your clients and create your own schedule managing emails, scheduling meetings, booking travel, and completing other basic tasks to make your customers’ lives run more smoothly.
+To fill the gap, virtual assistants have become the quintessential hybrid of freelance gigs and side hustles.
+As a virtual assistant, you can choose your clients and create your own schedule managing emails, scheduling meetings, booking travel, and completing other basic tasks to make your customers’ lives run more smoothly.
 All you need is a laptop and an internet connection to start this profitable business.

 A business starts with a good idea.
 But in order to make that idea a reality, you need to do your research to make sure the concept will succeed.
 Go through an idea validation process—including market and competitor research, and financial feasibility analysis—before you’re too far in.
-This list of the most profitable businesses will be your first step in this process.
+Consulting this list of the most profitable businesses will be your first step in this process.

 When you’re sure that you have a good idea to work with, it’s time to plan out the logistics of the business with a well-formulated business plan.
-When you’re confident that you’ve got it all down in writing, take steps to make it official.
-This includes choosing a business structure, applying for an EIN, registering your “Doing Business As” name, and getting the business licenses and registrations your specific business needs to open its doors.
+When you’re confident that you’ve got it all down in writing, you’ll want to take steps to make it official.
+This includes choosing a business structure, applying for an EIN, registering your “Doing Business As” name (if necessary), and getting the business licenses and registrations your specific business needs to open its doors.

 Every business needs capital to grow, and startups are certainly no exception.
 But as a new startup owner, you might struggle to qualify for traditional business loans right off the bat.